4 min read

 Photo by Katie Moum / Unsplash

-The following 10 most popular countries for immigration are picked out for this study, all of which are developed economies, and 6 of them are English speaking countries:
+Well, if you wonder any of these questions in 2024, then you shouldn't miss this ultimate immigration destinations comparison.
+The following 10 most popular countries for immigration have been picked for this study, all of which are developed economies, and 6 of them are English-speaking countries:

 • United States 🇺🇸